Nargis: Early life

 Nargis was born on 1 June 1929 as Fatima Rashid in Calcutta, in the Bengal Presidency of British India (now Kolkata, West Bengal, India).

-Her father Abdul Rashid, formerly Mohanchand Uttamchand ("Mohan Babu") a Mohyal Brahmin, was originally a wealthy heir from Rawalpindi, Punjab who had converted from Hinduism to Islam.
-Her mother was Jaddanbai was from Benares and was a Hindustani classical music singer, becoming one of the early pioneers of Indian cinema.
+Her father Abdul Rashid, formerly Mohanchand Uttamchand Tyagi ("Mohan Babu"), was originally a wealthy heir from Rawalpindi, Punjab who had converted from Hinduism to Islam.
+Her mother Jaddanbai was from Benares and was a Hindustani classical music singer, becoming one of the early pioneers of Indian cinema.
 Nargis' mother had moved from Allahabad to Calcutta and later introduced Nargis into the movie culture unfolding in India at the time.

 Nargis' maternal half-brother, Anwar Hussain, was also a film actor.

 Career

-1935–1948: Film debut and breakthrough
+1934–1948: Film debut and breakthrough

-Fatima made her first film appearance in the 1935 film Talashe Haq when she was six years old, credited as Baby Nargis.
+Nargis' earliest screen performance was in Naachwali (1934), which starred her mother Jaddanbai.
+She was credited as Baby Rani in the film.
+Nargis subsequently made an appearance in the 1935 film Talashe Haq when she was six years old, credited as Baby Nargis.
 Nargis (نرگس /hns/) is a Persian word meaning Narcissus, the daffodil flower.
 She was subsequently credited as Nargis in all of her films.

 Nargis appeared in numerous films after her debut.
 In 1943 at the age of 14, she appeared in Mehboob Khan's Taqdeer, opposite Motilal.
 The film was a box office success, and she was extensively praised for her performance.
 Filmindia referred to it as "an excellent debut".
-Following Taqdeer, Nargis starred in the 1944 film Anban.
+Following Taqdeer, Nargis starred in the 1944 film Anban and also in Rajkumar opposite Chetan Anand, who was yet to make his directorial debut.
 Nargis next starred in the 1945 period drama Humayun, opposite the leading actor of those times, Ashok Kumar and the mythological film Ramayani.
 In 1946 she starred in Nargis.
 These films were moderately successful.

 In 1948, she made her first collaboration with Raj Kapoor, the drama Aag, in which she portrays a homeless woman who becomes an actress.
 The film was not a major success and did average business at the box office.
 However this marked the first of more than a dozen films in which Raj Kapoor and Nargis appeared together.
-She also starred in highly successful tragedy film Mela, the editor of Filmindia, Baburao Patel praised her performance, but in her role of mother found her "unconvincing" and "synthetic", The reported box office gross for the film according to IBOS was ₹50 lakhs in 1948.
+She also starred in highly successful tragedy Mela, the editor of Filmindia, Baburao Patel praised her performance, but in her role of mother found her "unconvincing" and "synthetic", The reported box office gross for the film according to IBOS was ₹50 lakhs in 1948.
 The adjusted gross as of 2015 is roughly estimated at ₹340.44 crores.
 Her last film of the year was Anokha Pyar, which was not a success.